 sudo apt install --only-upgrade nginx nginx-common -y

-If you installed nginx-extras, nginx-full, nginx-core, or nginx-light instead of the base package, include that package name in the upgrade command too so the matching module bundle stays in sync with nginx-common.
+If you installed nginx-extras, nginx-full, nginx-core, or nginx-light instead of the standard package, include that package name in the upgrade command too so the matching module bundle stays in sync.

 Troubleshoot Nginx on Debian